Hello & Welcome...

 During my early years, I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
 I worked with the Lupus Society and created a line of hats for their rendition of My Fair Lady fashion show.
 I was the designer for a line of makeup for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
 I been honored numerous times and worked with many other designers and organizations throughout the years.

 I started the first Compton California African American Chapter of the Red Hat Society as well as hat-making classes.
-I was also honored to be a friend to and worked with Marilyn Bradford creator of the Forty Plus Modeling Troupe (She passed a few weeks ago).
+I was also honored to be a friend to and worked with Marilyn Bradford creator of the Forty Plus Modeling Troupe who passed April 16, 2019.
 RIP Marilyn.